grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.unix.md

 ### filesystem block

+The default values can vary by the operating system the agent runs on - refer to the [integration source](https://github.com/grafana/agent/blob/main/internal/static/integrations/node_exporter/config.go) for up-to-date values on each OS.

 | Name                   | Type       | Description                                                         | Default                                         | Required |
 | ---------------------- | ---------- | ------------------------------------------------------------------- | ----------------------------------------------- | -------- |
 | `fs_types_exclude`     | `string`   | Regexp of filesystem types to ignore for filesystem collector.      | (_see below_ )                                  | no       |